Trade Stock Indices

 Another way of setting stop loss stock indices orders is to use supports and resistance levels, on the trading charts.

-Given that stop loss indices orders tend to congregate at key points, when one of these levels is touched by the indices price, others are set off, like dominos.
+Given that stop-loss orders tend to congregate at key points, when one of these levels is touched by the indices price, others are set off, like dominos.
 Stop loss orders tend to accumulate just above or below the resistance or support levels, respectively.

-A resistance or a support level should act like a barrier for stock indices price movement, this is why they are used to set stop losses, if this barrier is broken the stock indices price movement can go towards the opposite direction of the original indices trade, but if this barriers (support and resistance levels) are not broken the stock indices price will continue moving in the intended direction.
+A resistance or a support level should act like a barrier for stock indices price movement, this is why they are used to set stop losses, if this barrier is broken the stock indices price movement can go toward the opposite direction of the original indices trade, but if this barriers (support & resistance levels) are not broken the stock indices price will continue heading in the intended direction.

 Stop Loss Indices Order level using a resistance level